mlov1649/surfs_up/README.md

-# surfs_up
+# surfs_up_analysis
 DAVA Week 9

-Overview:
+**Overview:**
-This analysis reports temperatures within the months of June and December as a tool to advise wether opening the surfs shop is a viable investment.
+This analysis reports temperatures within the months of June and December as a tool to advise wether opening a surf shop is a viable investment.

-Results:
+**Results:**

 June
--The Average Temperature in June is ____
+-The Average Temperature in June is 74.94 degrees Farenheit.
+-The Maximum June Temperature is 85 degrees Farenheit.
+-The Minimum Temperature is 64 degrees Farenheit.

 Dec Comparison
-- The standard deviation in December compared to June is _____.
-- The

-Summary:
-Considering operational costs It may be better to close shop in the month of December as sales are likely to decrease.
-However,
+-The Average Temperature in Dec is only 3.9 degrees Fareneheit lower than in June.
+-The Maximum Decemeber Temperature is 83.
+-The Minimum Temperature is eight degrees lower than in June.
+-Notably, Decemebr's 25-percentile fals at 69 whereas June's falls at 71.
+There are signifcantly more cold days in Decemebr.

+**Summary:**

+Considering the close values between June and December Temperatures, opening the surf shop in Hawaii appears to be a solid year-round business.
+There will be decreased business given Decemeber's higher amount of cold temperature recorders however, those cold days are not frequent enough in December to warrant closign shop entirely.

-Additionally, a query done on Precipitation in shows that in June, And in December,
+Additionally, a query can be done on the Precipitation in both June and December.

-From Year to Year....

-The average Max Temperature in Dec
-The average Min Temperature in June